developmentseed/observe-api/README.md

     npm run start-dev-db

-Open to a new terminal and migrate the database:
+Open a new terminal and migrate the database:

     npm run migrate-dev-db